Indian PM Narendra Modi likely to win general election, exit polls predict | DW | 19.05.2019

 Opposition parties have also accused Modi's right-wing Bharatiya Janata Party (BJP) of aggravating ethnic and religious tensions in India by propagating a Hindu nationalist message.

-In a message on Twitter, opposition politician Rahul Gandhi criticized the Election Commission, saying the election schedule was manipulated to help Modi's party.
+In a message on Twitter, opposition politician Rahul Gandhi criticized the Election Commission (EC), saying the election schedule was manipulated to help Modi's party.

 "The EC used to be feared and respected.
 Not anymore," Gandhi said, without giving any details.